How to Plan For Your Next Interior Design Project

 Image

-Design by GreyHunt Interiors, Photography by Christy Kosnic
+Design by GreyHunt Interiors, Photography by NOVA Soul Photography

 Your bedroom is your sanctuary, so it’s no place to skimp on spending.
 We suggest that our clients invest the majority of their budget on their bed.
 The bed frame & headboard are a lifelong investment, and they’ll be in the room for years.
 We advise our clients to think about how much furniture they’d like to have in the space.
 Are they looking for just a dresser and nightstands?
 Or would they also want seating such as a bench, lounge chair & more?
 The budget will need to be increased to accommodate any of these additional furniture pieces.
-If you’re looking to save money, go for lower-priced items that you’re more likely to change over time (such as your nightstands, lighting, and accent décor).
+If you’re looking to save money, go for lower-priced items that you’re more likely to change over time (such as your benches, art and accent décor).
 If you’re tightening your belt, you can usually find high-end-looking bedding at mid-range retailers.
-Especially if you’re looking for minimal & simple duvet covers, sheets, and quilts – these stores have great options for all of that.
+Especially if you’re looking for minimal & simple duvet covers, sheets, and quilts – these stores have great options.

 The Bedroom Budget: